unfunco/internals/README.md

-If you step in and out of playing with internals with the delays that I am guilty of, then it's possible that the time on the guest machine can become out of synchronisation, run `dpkg-reconfigure ntp` to fix this issue.
+If you step in and out of playing with internals with the delays that I am guilty of, then it's possible that the time on the guest machine can become out of synchronisation, run `make clean` to fix this issue.

 ## Todo

-* [ ] Copy .editorconfig with PHP coding standards to the guest machine
 * [ ] Add aliases to each compilation and testing

 ## License